jwogrady/wsl-setup/README.md

 ---

+## Troubleshooting

+- If you encounter permission errors, ensure you are running PowerShell as Administrator.
+- If WSL is not found, verify that the Windows Subsystem for Linux feature is enabled.
+- If scripts do not copy files as expected, check that your `.ssh` and `.scripts` directories contain the correct files.

+---

 **Note:**
 Follow each step in order and in the correct environment (PowerShell or WSL terminal) for a smooth setup experience.
 For more details or troubleshooting, refer to the comments within each script.